Find the right hub centric rings

 Your #1 Source for Hub Centric Rings in the USA

-Welcome to Hubcentric-rings.com — America's specialist store for hub centric rings (also known as spigot rings).
+Welcome to Hubcentric-rings.com — America's specialist store for hub centric rings, including wheel hub centric rings for aftermarket wheels.
 We stock over 200 sizes, ready to ship from our warehouse in Traverse City, Michigan.

 What Are Hub Centric Rings?

-Hub centric rings fill the gap between your wheel's center bore and your vehicle's hub.
+Hub centric rings, sometimes called hub rings for wheels, fill the gap between your wheel's center bore and your vehicle's hub.
 They ensure your aftermarket wheels are perfectly centered, eliminating vibrations and ensuring safe, smooth driving.

 Not sure what size you need?
 Check our size chart or browse by car model to find the right fit for your vehicle.